Davidljdev/serenitybdd-screenplay-saucedemo/README.md

-# serenity-screenplay-saucedemo
+# Serenity-screenplay-saucedemo

 ## Summary
-Automation of the login flow on SauceDemo using Serenity BDD (Screenplay) + Cucumber.
+Automation of the login flow on SauceDemo using Serenity BDD + Screenplay + Cucumber.
 Main scenario: open the website, log in with valid credentials, and verify that the inventory page and product list are displayed.

 ---